 As a result of the Fund's liquidation and dissolution, for U.S. federal income tax purposes, the Fund's stockholders will generally recognize gain or loss equal to the difference between (i) the amount of cash and the fair market value (at the time of the distribution) of any other property distributed, less any known liabilities assumed by the stockholder or to which the distributed property is subject, and (ii) such stockholder's tax basis in the Shares.
 Liquidating distributions pursuant to the Plan of Liquidation and Dissolution may occur at various times and may be received in more than one tax year.
 Any loss will generally be recognized only when a stockholder receives the final distribution from the Fund and then only if the aggregate value of all liquidating distributions with respect to a Share is less than the stockholder's tax basis in the Share.
-For a general summary of certain material U.S. federal income tax consequences of the Plan of Liquidation and Dissolution - Material U.S. Federal Income Tax Consequences of Liquidation and Dissolution."
+For a general summary of certain material U.S. federal income tax consequences of the Plan of Liquidation and Dissolution, see the Fund's proxy statement dated May 17, 2019 under "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution."